- Published on Wednesday, 23 May 2012 17:58

 Place: The corner of State Street and Adams in Chicago under the auspices of the Chicago Loop Alliance.

 This work fills the intersection of the street scape with color applied with adhesive vinyl and vinyl scrim.
-The volume of color intersecting the intersection is accommodating to the cities grid structure, and at at the same time at odds with it.
+The volume of color intersecting the intersection is accommodating to the city's grid structure, and at the same time at odds with it.

 - Published on Friday, 11 March 2011 17:58

 Place: Park Avenue Armory, New York

 Amid the ADAA fair’s old-world refinement and mighty blue-chip merchandise, Jessica Stockholder’s solo booth with Mitchell-Innes & Nash may be the most touchingly fragile, and alive.
 Wholly designed by the influential sculptor — who seems to be getting a second reputational wind these days after her star turn in the 1990s — the broad stand, at the end of one aisle, is organized around a sharp spike of black fabric that runs down one wall to the booth’s center, where a brightly colored chandelier lies crashed.